How to Create a Media Kit

 Sales and Sponsorship

-This last section that I include in my media kits is not a “necessary” section, but one that I find helpful when starting a conversation with a brand about partnering together.
+This section that I include in my media kits is not a “necessary” section, but one that I find helpful when starting a conversation with a brand about partnering together.

 I try to include several different partnership options in this section, along with pricing, so that brands can get a good feel for the value of the various opportunities I offer.
 This list is by no means comprehensive or set in stone.